imbeltagy/todo-app-main/README.md

 Additionally, the app includes a filter option that allows users to view specific subsets of tasks.
 Incorporating the drag and drop functionality with the filtered tasks proved to be quite challenging.
 To overcome this, I implemented a solution where tasks are reordered when filters are removed, displaying non-completed tasks first followed by completed tasks.

 Overall, this project has been a great opportunity for me to explore and utilize Pug, Sass, and JavaScript in building a functional and visually appealing frontend To-Do app.

+## Links

+- [Style Link](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW) - I have implemented on this challenge from frontend mentor.
+- [Live Site](https://mohammed-beltagy.github.io/todo-app-main/) - Engage with the interactive features of this website and experience its full functionality.
+- [Portfolio](https://beltagy.netlify.app) - Discover impressive projects with seamless functionality, and meticulous attention to detail.